boolean-uk/tdd-cohort-manager-challenge/domain-model.md

 ## Extension Criteria

 ```
-1. Search for student by student ID
+1. Search for student by student ID -> DONE
 2. Cohorts have fixed capacity at 24 students.
 Adding students is not possible beyond the 24 limit.
-3. Cohorts can't have the same name, and can't exist without a name
+3. Cohorts can't have the same name, and can't exist without a name -> DONE
 4. The same student can't exist in multiple cohorts.
-5. A student can't be removed from a cohort if it wasn't present in the first place.
+5. A student can't be removed from a cohort if it wasn't present in the first place. -> DONE
 6. Search for students by name (first and last) and return all matching results

 Your program should be composed of at least two classes